Guidelines and New Stuff

 - This model Hazard Communication Plan is taken directly from OSHA, includes the new Hazard Communication information, and it’s edited to apply only to dentistry.
 Fill it out and place it with your OSHA materials.
 There’s a PDF version if you want to print and fill it out: (click for PDF version).
 Or here’s a version in WORD if you’d like to alter it for your office and print it out: (click for MS WORD version).
 Also, print out this summary of labels/SDS forms/pictograms and place it with the Hazard Communication Plan: click here

 - Model Exposure Control Plan for Dentistry ONLY: The Model Exposure Control Plan is intended to serve as an employer guide to the OSHA Bloodborne Pathogens standard.
+(We have the Respiratory protection plan to tell us how to protect ourselves from respiratory illnesses.
 The standard requires a current exposure control plan.
 This model is taken from OSHA, but edited to apply only to dentistry. click here to view / print

 - This is a Model Exposure Control Plan for any Patient Care Facility, not just dentistry: click here to view / print

-- Here is a filled out TB risk assessment, plus a written TB plan.
-Fill in your community’s correct TB numbers, make any other changes as needed, put it in your notebook, and update once a year (it’s in a Word format so you can make changes): TB risk assessment and program
+- I would still have the facility risk assessment on file, just to be safe.
+Here is a written TB program, (already filled out), which includes personal TB risk assessments.
+Fill in your community’s correct TB numbers, make any other changes as needed, put it in your notebook, and perform personal risk assessments one time (it’s in a Word format so you can make changes).
+Some facilities may need to then perform personal risk assessments in the future for higher risk individuals who may need annual testing.

 - Some states require a needle safety plan to explain how a practice handles sharps.
 You can use this plan as a sample to design a program specific to your office: click here to print